William Elben, born 1817 in Maryland

 Trade Name: Weaving

-Organization: Self
+Organization:

-Sub-Gr Name: Kent County
+Sub-Gr Name:

-Comments: 3 years
+Comments: 3

 The following indenture was transcribed by Joan Elburn Farley on 4 Nov 2014.
 See Original.
 The apprenticeship record says that James ElburnŐs master was William Elburn, and in another place it states William was JamesŐ parent.

 The name Cahorn is Cahoon, as there is a William Cahoon born 1695 in Monomony, Massachusetts who died May 1774 in Duck Creek, Kent, DE, and his son William was born 1734 and died 1795.
 HereŐs a man who made the trip from MA to DE --- could the Elburn family have come the same way?
-Later on the spelling was Calhoon
+Later on the spelling was Calhoon.

 One would imagine that only 3 years later, in 1790, the names Cahorn, Cahoon, Elburn, Elborn, or Covington would appear in the 1790 census of Delaware, but none of them is listed.
 The only ones listed on the entire continent in 1790 with the name Elborn or variation thereof are Sarah and Hannah Elborn of Kent, MD, both head of household and widows.
 Therefore, if this William Elborn were married to either Hannah or Sarah, he must have died before the indenture was complete, that is, before 1790, as both Hannah and Sarah are listed as widows.
 Furthermore, one must excise caution with this information as the indentured service took place in Kent, Delaware, and Hannah and Sarah lived in Kent, Maryland.